 Miller says learning some responsibility to manage allergies independently can help kids to arrive at caution over fear.
 Once they’re old enough, she suggests that participating in sleepovers (at homes with fully informed parents) is a good way to boost their confidence.

-It’s useful for parents to know that there are certain ages at which kids’ brains are growing rapidly, giving them an increased capacity both to think – and to get anxious.
+IT’S USEFUL for parents to be aware that there are certain ages at which kids’ brains are growing rapidly, giving them an increased capacity both to think – and to get anxious.

 Next Page: Talk About ‘the Likelihood’